finbourne/lusid-sdk-csharp/sdk/docs/CustomEntitiesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CustomEntitiesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CustomEntitiesApi>();
             var entityType = "entityType_example";  // string | The type of Custom Entity to remove. var identifierType = "identifierType_example";  // string | An identifier type attached to the Custom Entity instance.